 The next day, despite seemingly insurmountable odds, Velvet Brown rides the Pi onto victory in England’s most distinguished race.
 Regrettably, she is thrown from her mount and knocked unconscious after crossing the finish line – resulting in a physical examination to ascertain the severity of her fall.
 But this inadvertently reveals her sex and thus disqualifies her from the race.
 Despite this loss, Velvet returns home a triumphant local celebrity and a national heroine.
 The Browns are inundated with offers for Velvet and the Pi to appear as a novelty act in various traveling shows and exhibitions.
 And although Mr. Brown is ecstatic at the prospect of his daughter exploiting her newfound fame, Velvet has wisely taken her mother’s philosophy to heart: ‘things have come suitable to the time’.
 Her dream has been fulfilled.
 Time to get on with the pragmatic business of simply living.
 Velvet thus and very quietly declines to make a spectacle of the Pi.
 Meanwhile, Mi has decided the time has come to move on.
 He packs his kit and heads for the open road.
 Mrs. Brown confides the truth about Mi’s father to Velvet, encouraging her to go after him and share it.
 The story concludes with Velvet mounting the Pi, riding out to the horizon to share this news with him.

-Were that Warner Home Video’s reissued DVD under its ‘family entertainment’ banner, could offer us something more meaningful that this tired old reincarnation from MGM/UA Home Video’s anemic 1997 release, itself derived from the same digital files used to create the even more ancient 1994 MGM/UA LaserDisc!
+Those who frequent this blog will recognize this as a re-post.
+While I intend not to rest entirely on my laurels, I also do not envision a time when I will willingly set aside my passion for legitimate classics on Blu-ray.
+National Velvet deserves a Blu-ray release from the Warner Archive – period.
+It is high time more national treasures like National Velvet received their due in hi-def ahead of some of the ‘B’ and ‘C’ grade fodder I’ve seen WAC pump out in 2017 ahead of the long list of luminaries given short shrift thus far.
+Warner Home Video’s reissued DVD under their ‘family entertainment’ banner is derived from the tired old MGM/UA Home Video release of 1997 release using the same digital files created for the even more ancient 1994 MGM/UA LaserDisc!
 Bottom line: what we have here is a transfer in desperate need of an upgrade.
-While colors are generally rich and vibrant, thanks in part to a photo-chemical restoration done for the 94 LD, the image has not been progressively remastered herein.
+While colors are generally rich and vibrant, thanks to a photo-chemical restoration done long ago, the image has not been progressively remastered herein.
 Worse, we get disturbing halos created by an infrequent misalignment of the original 3-strip Technicolor records.
 Contrast is fairly solid but age-related artifacts are present and, at times, distracting.
 Pixelization and shimmering of fine details is also a problem.
 Again: very rough around the edges and hugely disappointing for a movie as beloved as this.
-The audio is mono but adequately represented on the DVD.
-Regrettably, there are NO extras.
-How can it be we are heading for 2017 and still no National Velvet on Blu-ray?!?
+The audio is mono but adequate.
+Regrettably, NO extras.
+How can it be we are preparing to bid 2017 a fond farewell and still no National Velvet on Blu-ray?!?
 I put the question plainly to the Warner Archive.
-Come on folks.
+Come on folks!
 This one is a contender for sure!
 Everything about this classic cries out for a full-blown digital restoration and new 1080p hi-def release.
 National Velvet comes very highly recommended for its content.
 But the existing transfer is less than stellar.

 FILM RATING (out of 5 - 5 being the best)